Counting connected hypergraphs via the probabilistic method: Appendix

 Although in this section we concentrate on comparing enumerative formulae, we should like to point out that, like our Theorem~\ref{thenum}, the enumerative results of Behrisch, Coja-Oghlan and Kang are deduced from a probabilistic result, the local limit theorem in~\cite{BC-OK2a}.
 Bearing in mind the relationship $N_1=(r-1)M_1-L_1+1$ between the number $M_1$ of edges, number $L_1$ of vertices, and nullity $N_1$ of the largest component of the random hypergraph $\Hrnp$, \cite[Theorem 1.1]{BC-OK2a} translates to a local limit result for $(L_1,N_1)$ with variance $\sigma_{\cN}^2$ for $L_1$, variance

 for $N_1$, and covariance $(r-1)\sigma_{\cM\cN}-\sigma_{\cN}^2$.
 Noting that $\rho$ in \cite{BC-OK2a} is what we call $1-\rho$, we have checked using Maple that the formulae given in~\cite{BC-OK2a} give the right asymptotics (matching Theorem~\ref{thprob}) when the branching factor tends to~$1$.
-Thus it seems most likely that an algebraic slip has occurred in the process of deducing the enumerative result in~\cite{BC-OK2b} from the probabilistic one in~\cite{BC-OK2a}.